Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Conclusion

 \section{Conclusion}

-In this work we have reviewed in detail the contributions to the timing uncertainty in 3D full-carbon diamond detectors.
-The extended version of the Ramo-Shockley theorem developed to account for signal propagation effects within the impedances of a realistic sensor has been turned into a simulation pipeline.
-In particular, we combine the simulation of the ionization charge deposit performed with Heed and the computation of the trajectories of the carriers implemented by Garfield++ with the time-dependent weighting potentials obtained by solving numerically the \qsme by means of Finite Element Methods with \comsol or through a custom solver leveraging spectral methods.
-The results are qualitatively consistent with what is expected from a simplified model representing the sensor as a discrete impedance network.
+In this work, we have provided a detailed analysis of the contributions to the timing uncertainty in 3D diamond detectors with graphitic electrodes.
+To this end we have implemented a full simulation workflow exploiting a generalized version of the Ramo-Shockley theorem, developed for conductive media to account for signal propagation effects within the impedance network of a realistic sensor.
+Specifically, the simulation combines the modeling of ionization charge deposits performed with \texttt{Heed} and the computation of carrier trajectories implemented in \texttt{Garfield++}, with time-dependent weighting potentials obtained by numerically solving the \qsme either via FEMs using \texttt{\comsol} (\methodB) or through a custom solver leveraging spectral methods (\methodC).
+The results obtained with these two alternative methods are reasonably consistent and qualitatively agree with expectations from a simplified model representing the sensor as a discrete impedance network (\methodA).

-We have validated the resulting simulation on the data of a beam test of a 3D diamond sensor with electrodes whose resistance is approximately 30~k$\Omega$, corresponding to a resistivity of $0.75~\Omega \cdot \mathrm{cm}$.
-The agreement of the simulation with the experimental data is acceptable, especially considering the large uncertainty on the resistivity of the electrodes.
-The simulation will undergo further validation and potential adjustments based on future measurements, with geometries and experimental setups specifically designed for this purpose.
+We validated the simulation against beam-test data from a 3D diamond sensor with electrodes of approximately 30~k$\Omega$, corresponding to a resistivity of $0.75~\Omega \cdot \mathrm{cm}$.
+The agreement between simulation and experimental data is acceptable, particularly considering the significant uncertainty in the electrode resistivity.
+Further validation and potential refinements of the simulation will be performed based on future measurements using geometries and experimental setups specifically designed for this purpose.

-We have then employed the simulation to assess the effect of the resistive electrodes for particles impinging on the diamond sensor with an angle between 0 and 5 degrees, showing a rapid degradation of the timing performance as the tilt becomes significant.

-By varying the simulated resistivity of the electrodes we have observed that already at 0.3~$\Omega \cdot \mathrm{cm}$ the contribution from the signal propagation would become subdominant, with respect to the combined effect of jitter and field inhomogeneities.
+By varying the simulated electrode resistivity to assess the potential benefits of improved conductivity, we observed that already at 0.3~$\Omega \cdot \mathrm{cm}$ and below the contribution from the signal propagation becomes subdominant relative to the combined effects of jitter and field inhomogeneities.